johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

    \- And finally hit `Go`.
 This will call up a page with all the data you just requested.

-   [img]

    ​     *\*  (If needed, this [LINK](https://waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=02087500&referred_module=sw&period=&begin_date=1930-10-01&end_date=2017-09-30) will take you directly to the data...)*

-Pause and have a look at what's provided.
+Pause and look at what's provided.
 The first several lines begin with a '#' and display the dataset's *metadata*, i.e. data about the data.
-Then, the first line without the '#' appears to be column headers, but the line after that looks different than the actual data values below that.
+The first line without the '#' appears to be column headers, but the line after that looks different than the actual data values below that.
 (As it happens, this line indicates the data *length* and *type*: `5s` indicates a `s`tring that is `5` characters long.
 The other data types include `d` for *date*, and `n` for *numeric*.)

 #### <u>Getting the data into Excel</u>

-\**Before embarking on our work with Excel, be sure you are clear what each of the following refers to with respect to Excel:* `workbook`, `worksheet`, `row`, `column`, `cell`.
+\**Before embarking on our work with Excel, be sure you are clear what each of the following refers to with respect to Excel:* `workbook`, `worksheet`, `row`, `column`, `cell`, `menu options`.

-Now that we have obtained the data in digital form, we need to get it into *Excel* so that each value is in its own cell.
+Now that we have found the data, we need to get it into *Excel* so that each value is in its own cell.
 We'll discuss two, somewhat imperfect, methods to do this, each requiring a bit of manual editing.
 We also present a third, more automated method.
-However, while this third method may seem easier, it is less transparent to what is going on an also seems a bit unstable with the current release of *Excel*.
+However, while this third method may seem easier, it is less transparent and a bit unstable with the current release of *Excel*.

 ##### Method 1 -